CZ-NIC/pyoidc/doc/contrib/testing.rst

 ::

-  $ pip install -U tox
+  $ pip install -r requirements/test.txt

 Then, check the available environments with: